-How to be paid timely and safely is a major concern to foreign businesses that want to enter China’s market, especially when you own an online shop.
+How to be paid timely and safely is a major concern to foreign businesses that want to enter China, especially when you own an e-commerce website.
 Some clients of ours decided to go with credit cards like they did in other countries when they first came to China.
-This, unfortunately, was a bad choice that shut the door on a large part of their customers when these customers had just happily picked some items, rushed to the shopping cart and was going to pay them…
+This, unfortunately, was a bad choice that shut the door on a large portion of their customers when these customers had just happily picked some items, rushed to the shopping cart and was going to pay.

-A quick fact: in 2011, the total number of credit cards in China is around 268 million – that’s around one in five Chinese people has a credit card.
-Hmmm, wait a minute, that doesn’t sound bad, does it?
-But the thing is credit card owners don’t use them to shop online.
+Quick fact – in 2011, the total number of credit cards in China is around 268 million – that’s around one in five Chinese people has a credit card.
+It doesn’t sound bad, does it?
+The thing is, credit card owners actually don’t use their credit cards to shop online.
 Read on.

-Below is a chart that illustrates the market share of online payment services regarding transaction volume in Q4, 2011, according to Analysys International, a provider of information product, service and solution in China internet market:
+Below is a pie chart that illustrates the market share of online payment services regarding transaction volume in Q2, 2014, according to iResearch, a provider of information product, service and solution in China:

 Here is the list:

-The ultimate combination is Alipay + online bank transfer.
+The ultimate combination is Alipay + online bank transfer (Union Pay).
 Because:

 - Alipay is the most widely used and loved online payment method here;

-- Most online stores are using the combination here in China.
-That’s something;
+- Most online stores are using this combination here in China;

-- People use Tenpay are very possibly also Alipay users, so you don’t necessarily need a Tenpay account for Tenpay users;
+- People using Tenpay are very possibly also Alipay users, so you don’t necessarily need a Tenpay account specifically for Tenpay users;

-- Online banks are for those who have no Alipay accounts, and very possibly no Tenpay and others either.
+- Online banks (Union Pay) are for those who have no Alipay accounts, and very possibly no Tenpay and others either.

-Alipay is an online payment service that belongs to the Alibaba group and supported by Alibaba, Taobao and an increasing number of independent online stores.
+Alipay is an online payment service that belongs to the Alibaba group, supported by Alibaba, Taobao, Tmall and an increasing number of independent online stores.

-Alipay, different than PayPal, handles online payments in a way that is called escrow and values buyer protection very much, which mainly goes as follows:
+Alipay, different than PayPal, handles online payments in escrow and values buyer protection very much.
+A typical purchase process using Alipay goes as follows:

 - The buyer chooses a product and makes the payment to the seller via Alipay;